 If your job changes frequently or you’re new to your company, refinancing federal student loans might not be the best fit just yet.
 But if your job is pretty stable and you don’t plan to job hop, then refinancing could be wise.

 3. You have good credit

-Federal student loans typically don’t have credit checks, so this is a bit different.
-If your credit is not so hot, you probably don’t want to apply for refinancing at this time.
-If you apply with a credit score that doesn’t meet the lender’s criteria, you likely won’t be approved, and the hard credit check could ding your credit score.
+Federal loans typically don’t require credit checks, so this is a bit different.
+If you have bad or damaged credit, you probably don’t want to apply for refinancing at this time.
+If you apply with a credit score that doesn’t meet the lender’s criteria, you likely won’t be approved.

-How “good credit” is defined varies by lender, however a good rule of thumb is to aim for a score of 700 or above according to the credit bureau Experian.
+How “good credit” is defined varies by lender.
+However, a good rule of thumb is to aim for a score of 700 or above according to the credit bureau Experian.
 Work on rebuilding your credit with on-time payments and low credit utilization.
 Learn how student loans affect your credit score.

 4. Your monthly payments are manageable

 When you refinance federal student loans, you might be able to lower your interest rate.
 Along with that, your loan repayment term and monthly payment amount could change as well.

 “Obviously, the main determinant should be getting a much better interest rate.
 In some cases, you also might refinance to get a lower monthly payment.
 You also need to be sure that student loan forgiveness strategies won’t save you more money than refinancing,” explained Hornsby.